altercation/archblocks/README.md

 AND YET it's easy to make something like this far too complex.
 To paraphrase the Ruby community: Arch is Simple so Our Utilities Are Simple.
 ArchBlocks kickstarts off a *single* "configuration" script and loads blocks from a *single* directory (remote or local, doesn't matter).

-(I've previously written extensive additions to AIF before it was frozen in carbonite, and that experience convinced me of the value of non-interactive, simple install script based approach).
+(I've previously written extensive additions to AIF before it was frozen in carbonite, and that experience convinced me of the value of a non-interactive, simple install script based approach).

 ## NO REALLY, WHY NOT JUST MONOLITHIC INSTALL SCRIPTS, WHY MODULAR:

 There is install code that may be impacted by changes to Arch, or I sometimes want to improve the way I handle some part of the installation.
 This may impact multiple systems.
 Rather than update and maintain five different manual install scripts, modular is better approach.
 A simple example is the various `NETWORK_*` blocks.
 I can keep using the default network setup method in most of my scripts and use a light weight / minimal network install method by just swapping out a block.
 This minimal install script can be revised and all systems that I install with it in future will make use of the revision.

-## EXAMPLE:
+## BUT INSTALLING ARCH IS EASY

-curl -sfL http://git.io/ > install.sh
+It is.
+It's mostly the filesystem and bootloader varieties which create complexity for me.
+This addresses that.

-sh install.sh
+Another benefit of this modular approach is I can include post-flight app installation a per machine basis (my server gets nginx, my laptop gets dwarffortress).
+All automated.

 ## DETAILS: